constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/introduction.md

 This ownership empowers them to make decisions that may diverge from the desires or interests of the users [](cite:cites Sevignani2013).
 Additionally, it facilitates the utilization of users as products to be sold or as an unpaid source of revenue, even when the data is anonymized [](cite:cites Terranova2000FreeLP, Sevignani2013).
-To improve this sovereignty, my emphasis is on querying because, in the case of social applications, the request for information, its discovery process,  particularly when considering complex concepts like serendipity [](cite:cites Smets2022SerendipityIR) and its propagation are the core functionalities creating the share context enabling sociability.
+To improve this sovereignty, I focus on data querying of social applications.
+In social applications, requesting and discovering new information, while taking into consideration complex concepts like serendipity [](cite:cites Smets2022SerendipityIR), are the core functionalities creating the shared context that enable sociability.
 Concretely, I propose Collaborative Link Traversal Query Processing (CLTQP), a Link Traversal Query Processing (LTQP) paradigm where every user can share their computational power when querying.
-This collaboration aims to increase query result completeness and to reduce execution time for all users, in essence creating a unified and powerful engine<span class="comment" data-author="RT">Do you mean a virtual query engine across all peers, that is more powerful than a single engine within one peer?</span>.
+This collaboration aims to increase query result completeness and to reduce execution time for all users.
 With this collective participation, it would be possible at little cost to provide a more democratic economic base from which users could have more power to choose features for social applications that cater to their